loonwerks/INSPECTA-models/isolette/verus.md

 1. Install Rust 1.82.0

     Verus requires Rust 1.82.0.
-One installation options is to use Sireum's install script as follows
+One installation option is to use Sireum's install script as follows

     ```
     $SIREUM_HOME/bin/install/rust.cmd 1.82.0